tomaustin700/MVVMCommandAnalytics/README.md

-# WPF Mvvm Base
+# WPF Mvvm Command Analytics
-A very simple example showing how to structure a WPF Mvvm application.
+A very simple example showing how to create a custom command for recording analytics